Reconfigurable-Computing-CalPoly-Pomona/higher_oder_motion_controller/README.md

 # Advisor
 Dr. Mohamed El-Hadedy: Electrical and Computer Engineering department, College of Engineering, California State Polytechnic University, Pomona. mealy@cpp.edu
+### Collaborators

+1. **Wen-Mei Hwu**: Director of Center for Cognitive Computing Systems Research and Walter J. Sanders III-AMD Endowed Chair Professor in Elecrical and Computer Engineering at UIUC

+2. **Jinjun Xiong**: Director of Center for Cognitive Computing Systems Research and Adjunct Research Professor at UIUC

 For more information the report and presentation for this project will also be attached